mickfuzz/phd4/chapters/2022-4-3-Results-Missions.md

 NOTE -
 While this piece of writing contains results, it also contains sections which will in the final thesis be included in other chapters.
 The following list explains the final location of sections.

+- Introduction
+  - Coding, digital making, game making.
+Exploring motivations in each domain.
-- Introduction - Communities support learning coding and design, Introduction to RQs
+  - Inclusive approaches and the value of PBL, ULD  Introduction to RQs
-- Literature Review - what exists for game making community
+- Literature Review -
+  - what exists for game making community
 - Methodology - journal, evolution of design, video analysis,
-- Chapter Findings -
+- Chapter Findings - focusing Design Patterns
 - Discussion -

 <!-- This chapter builds towards a Matrix that could be included in a concluding chapter.
 https://docs.google.com/document/d/1DRgpgIUfq5XIktYy-lX4WlviUDnffNc0v8SOeLGgHho/edit

-Also the RQ questions which answered https://docs.google.com/document/d/1RZnznbR4HKrgL8VFfIqoCrCAJM0mf_sM8iEN4KCGeZ4/edit
+Also the RQ questions which answered https://docs.google.com/document/d/1RZnznbR4HKrgL8VFfIqoCrCAJM0mf_sM8iEN4KCGeZ4/edit -->

--->

 ## Methodology